 Fox Racing has bee in the business for a while, and for just over $1000, you can get their Fox 2.0 Performance Coil-Over.
 As mentioned, coilovers do cost more, but they are plug and play for easy installation and readiness.
 These are adjustable from factory height to two inches.

 Bring Eibach to the table again, but this time with their coilover kits.
 This specific one is for 2005-2015 models, but they have everything to fit whatever model you have, and with a lifetime warranty.
 Prices range from around $760 to $1000.

 Types of Lift Kits (Rear)

 For the rear of our trucks, we'll be talking about lift blocks, add-a-leafs, and leaf packs.
 Since we've talked about these in some way, shape, or form earlier in this post, we don't need to go into too much detail.

-Lift Blocks: The principle of these is the same as spacers for the front.
+The principle of these are the same as spacers for the front.
 These are blocks that are placed under your rear leaf packs, on top of your axles.
 Kits generally include the lift blocks and longer U-bolts.